Shaping Scientific Explanations to Expert Perspectives with Persona-Conditioned Reinforcement Learning: Methods

-We selected drug repurposing as the evaluation setting because it is an interpretively demanding task, requiring reasoning across heterogeneous biomedical entities.
-Each participant evaluated ten hypotheses, viewing two explanations per hypothesis (20 total evaluations): one standard REx (non-adaptive) and one persona-conditioned (adaptive).
-We chose REx as the non-adaptive baseline to ensure a controlled comparison under identical architecture and training conditions.
-Both non-adaptive and adaptive explanations were generated by the models that achieved the best validation performance.
+Each participant evaluated ten drug repurposing hypotheses, viewing two explanations per hypothesis (20 total evaluations): one standard REx (general-purpose) and one persona-conditioned (perspective).
+We chose REx as the general-purpose baseline to ensure a controlled comparison under identical architecture and training conditions.
+Both general-purpose and perspective explanations were generated by the models that achieved the best validation performance.
 Presentation order was randomized.

-\paragraph{Persona Assignment.} Participants were assigned to personas via three single-choice questions derived from each persona's expert feedback (Figure \ref{fig:profiling}).
+\paragraph{Persona Assignment.} Participants were assigned to personas via three single-choice questions derived from each persona's expert feedback.
 These questions captured discriminative characteristics between Elena and Leo: preferences for mechanistic detail (detailed step-by-step vs.\ streamlined), explanation complexity (direct mechanistic links vs.\ high-level ontological context), and predicate specificity (specific relations like ``binds'' vs.\ broader terms like ``causes'').
 Each question offered two response options, each aligned to a persona.
-A detailed table mapping user quotes to questions is provided in Supp.
-Materials.
+A detailed supplementary table \ref{tab:supp-persona-mapping} maps user quotes to questions.
 Participants were assigned to the persona matching the majority of their responses (Elena: $n=10$; Leo: $n=12$).
 Both question and response order were randomized.

 \paragraph{Explanation Evaluation.} For each explanation, participants rated validity, relevance, and completeness, then selected their preferred explanation with free-text justification.
-Graph-based explanations were accompanied by textual verbalizations generated via GPT-4o-mini (Figure~\ref{fig:exp-pair}).
+Graph-based explanations were accompanied by textual verbalizations generated via GPT-4o-mini (Figure~\ref{fig:example-3perspectives}).
 The verbalization system (prompt template in Supp.
-Materials) produced paragraph-style descriptions capturing pathways and relationships without generic summarization; for adaptive explanations, verbalization incorporated the persona profile to reflect that persona's interpretive priorities.
+Materials \ref{lab3}) produced paragraph-style descriptions capturing pathways and relationships without generic summarization; for perspective explanations, verbalization incorporated the persona profile to reflect that persona's interpretive priorities.